Santhosh-Paramasivam/Santhosh-Paramasivam/README.md

-### Hello, I'm Santhosh Paramasivam

-- I'm primarily a Java developer with a bit too much experience in Python.

 ### Interests

-- Software development using Java-style languages.
+- Software development using Java-style languages, like Dart and Kotlin.
 - Backend web development using Java or Python.

 ### Currently Developing

 - CampusFind, a flutter app for locating people in professional settings
-- CampusFind Admin backend
+- CampusFind Admin backend, a spring boot java backend for the admin side of CampusFind